tier4/CalibrationTools/sensor/marker_radar_lidar_calibrator/README.md

 ### Step 1: Background model extraction (radar & lidar)

-Once the calibrator starts and the user presses the Extract background model, the calibrator will start to use the lidar pointcloud and radar message to create background models which include voxels that indicate whether it is background or not.
+Once the calibrator is initiated and the user presses the `Extract background model` button, the calibrator will begin using the lidar point cloud and radar messages to create background models.
+These models include voxels that indicate whether they represent the background or not.

 ### Step 2: Foreground extraction and reflector detection

-After the lidar and radar’s background models are created.
-We can extract the foreground lidar and radar points from the incoming lidar pointcloud and radar message if they are not in the background voxels.
+After the background models for the lidar and radar are created, we can extract the foreground lidar and radar points from the incoming lidar point cloud and radar messages if they do not match the background voxels.

-All of the foreground radar points are defined as reflector detection.
-However, foreground lidar points need to apply a clustering algorithm, additional filter, and calculate the cluster's center to become a reflector detection.
+All of the foreground radar points are defined as reflector detections.
+However, to classify foreground lidar points as reflector detections, it is necessary to apply a clustering algorithm, implement additional filtering, and calculate the center of the cluster.

 ### Step 3: Matching and filtering